niexia/niexia/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Ads Interface and Platform.
-- 🌱 I’m currently learning to to make coding more enjoyable.
 - 💬 We are looking for Frontend Engineers,to apply please send a resume to <a href="Mailto:yangjin.im@bytedance.com">this email</a>.
 <!--
 **niexias/niexias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.